teddymarkov/veridens-challenge/README.md

 ## Summary ##
 Veridens challenge task.
 The challenge is a common task when doing django projects.
-The pattern used fix the challenge is a standard pattern in django framework, it allows to plugin/customize behaviour in a non-intrusive way.
+The purpose is to take advantage of a standard pattern used in django framework which allows to plugin/customize behaviour in a non-intrusive way.

+*It is well documented in the django docs*

 ## Install ##